-Increase Access to Healthcare Action Step Responsible Person/Agency Timeline Increase community education on health insurance opportunities/utilization and support the implementation of Pathways Model or HUB Year 1: Utilize Federal Navigator grantees and other sources to provide an in-person resource for educating and enrolling community members in health insurance plans throughout the county.
-October 1, 2017 Explore the feasibility of using health kiosks.
+Increase Access to H lealthcare Action Step Responsible Person/Agency Timeline Increase community education on health insurance opportuni Pathways Model o the implementation of Year 1: Utilize Federal Navigator grantees and other sources to provide an in-person resource for educating and enrolling community members in health insurance plans throughout the county.
+July 1, 2017 Explore the feasibility of using health kiosks.
 Jeneane Favaloro, AxessPointe Community Explore opportunities for employees to become certified application counselors.
 Health Center Create a list of physicians that accept Medicaid products.
 Research the Community Pathways Model which addresses social determinants of health and increase access and health outcomes.
 Contact the Northwest Ohio Pathways HUB to present information on the Pathways Model to community stakeholders.
-Year 2: Research the Community Pathways Model which addresses social determinants of health and potential implementation mechanisms to increase access and health outcomes.
-Joseph Diorio, Portage County Combined General Health District October 1, 2018 Year 3: Continue efforts from years 1 and 2.
-October 1, 2019 Increase the number of sites and CHWs.
+Year 2: Research and seek start-up funding and select a pilot site to certify and hire community care workers (CHW).
+July 1, 2018 The selected pilot site will complete Pathways training through the Northwest Ohio Pathways HUB and begin enrolling clients into the program.
+Increase number enrolled in health insurance plans by 5%.
+Year 3: Continue efforts from years 1 and 2.
+July 1, 2019 Increase the number of sites and CHWs.

-Increase Access to H lealthcare Action Step Responsible Timeline • Person/Agency Support collaboration between local universities and healthcar social service agencies Year 1: Create a task force with local universities and Asha Goodner, October 1, 2017 healthcare providers to discuss workforce needs and gaps in the community.
-Hiram College and OCIODEI 1, 2017 Create a formal arrangement between universities and providers to provide external internships and graduate assistantships.
-Heather Beaird, Kent State University College of Public Health and Universities can use these opportunities to recruit more students into their programs.
-Amy Lee, Northeast Ohio Medical University and CHIP steering committee Year 2: Share relevant student projects (undergrad, MPH, PhD) Chris Mundorf, October 1, 2018 Continue to develop the Kent City Academic health department through projects related to access to care needs and opportunities.
-Hiram College and Ken Slenkovich, Kent State University Expand the use of NEOMED SOAR (student run free clinic) for community education and outreach. and Amy Lee, Northeast Ohio Medical University Year 3: Continue efforts of years 1 and 2.
-October 1, 2019 Increase transportation through a co unty Transportation Plan Year 1: Establish collaborative effort between public health, transportation, community service, and local health care organizations to assess and address transportation needs.
-Becky Lehman, Portage County Combined General October 1, 2017 Identify existing public health data relating social determinants of health and transportation.
+Increase Access to H lealthcare Action Step Responsible Person/Agency Timeline Support collaboration between local universities and healthcar and graduate oppor ocial service agencies Year 1: Create a task force with local universities and healthcare providers to discuss workforce needs and gaps in the community.
+Create a formal arrangement between universities and providers to provide external internships and graduate assistantships.
+Asha Goodner, Hiram College and Heather Beaird, Kent State University College of Public Health and July 1, 2017 Universities can use these opportunities to recruit more students into their programs.
+Amy Lee, Northeast Ohio Medical University and CHIP steering committee Year 2: Create formal arrangements with at least 3 providers in the county.
+July 1, 2018 Year 3: Continue efforts of years 1 and 2.
+July 1, 2019 Increase transportation through a co unty Transportation Plan Year 1: Establish collaborative effort between public health, transportation, community service, and local health care organizations to assess and address transportation needs.
+Identify existing public health data relating social determinants of health and transportation.
 Plan and conduct a Transportation Needs Assessment to gather public input.
-Health District and Karen Towne, Analyze survey results, including successes, challenges, and recommendations for future projects.
-Portage County Combined General Health District Release data to public.
-Year 2: Invite community stakeholders to attend a meeting to discuss transportation issues in Portage County.
-October 1, 2018 Create strategies to address gaps and increase efficiency in transportation.
+Analyze survey results, including successes, challenges, and recommendations for future projects.
+Release data to public.
+Becky Lehman, Portage County Combined General Health District and Karen Towne, Portage County Combined General Health District July 1, 2017 Year 2: Invite community stakeholders to attend a meeting to discuss transportation issues in Portage County.
+Create strategies to address gaps and increase efficiency in transportation.
 Address strategies to increase the use of public transportation and reduce stigma.
-Begin implementing strategies identified.
+July 1, 2018 Begin implementing strategies identified.
 Year 3: Increase efforts of years 1 and 2.
-October 1, 2019 Facilitate follow-up surveys to gauge the public's response to strategies that have been addressed and collect outcome measures.
+Facilitate follow-up surveys to gauge the public's response to strategies that have been addressed and collect outcome measures.
+July 1, 2019